 Origin of the Miniature Schnauzer Dog Breed

-It took about 30 years or so until the early 1920’s when the Miniature Schnauzer made its presence felt in the United States.
-He aroused a lot of curiosity because of his unique looks and composed temperament.
-Shortly thereafter, a Schnauzer Club of America was formed in 1926.
-This was further divided into the American Miniature Schnauzer Club and the Standard Schnauzer Club of America, both formed in 1933.
+It took about 30 years until the early 1920s when the Miniature Schnauzer made its presence felt in the United States.
+His unique looks and composed temperament aroused a lot of curiosity.
+Shortly after that, the Schnauzer Club of America was formed in 1926.
+This was further divided into the American Miniature Schnauzer Club and the Standard Schnauzer Club of America, created in 1933.

-Was then “officially” registered by the American Kennel Club in 1933, as a part of the Terrier Group.
+The Mini Schnauzer was then “officially” registered by the American Kennel Club in 1933 as a part of the Terrier Group.

-Intelligent and relatively easy to train because of this.
-He is also pretty responsive to the owner’s commands, once he understands that you’re in charge.
-And by this we don’t mean that you need to get aggressive with him or her, because that’s just not necessary.
-We mean that you’re in charge of the hugs and treats!
+The Miniature Schnauzer is, above all, a farm dog.
+He was initially bred for his rat-killing skills.
+He can also be a good guard dog or watchdog because of his sharp hearing and a loud barking voice.
+He is noticeably intelligent and relatively easy to train because of this.
+He is also pretty responsive to the owner’s commands once he understands you’re in charge.
+And by this, we don’t mean you need to get aggressive with them because that’s just unnecessary.
+We suggest that you’re in order of the hugs and treats!

 He is an affectionate dog and gets attached to his human family.
 He is as loyal as they get.
 He will stick with you, no matter what.
 He is not the sort of a dog that runs away the moment you let go of the leash.

 The Miniature Schnauzer is a very healthy breed.
-He has a life expectancy of 14 to 15 years, so he is not the sort of dog that gets sick often.
-But even this little guy does suffer from certain health problems such as…
+His life expectancy is 14 to 15 years, so he is not the sort of dog that gets sick often.
+But even this little guy does suffer from specific health problems, such as…

 - Canine neuronal ceroid-lipofuscinosis,